joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5768259/2024/09/15/f1-charles-leclerc-oscar-piastri-azerbaijan-gp/

 **Three Hostages Were Likely Killed in November by Israeli Strike, I.D.F.
 Says**\
-`An investigation into the deaths of three Israeli hostages determined that they were likely killed in a military airstrike targeting a Hamas commander.`\
+`An investigation into the deaths of three Israeli hostages determined that they probably died as a result of a military airstrike targeting a Hamas commander.`\
 https://nytimes.com/2024/09/15/world/middleeast/israel-hostages-killed-strike.html

 **Mailbag, Part 2: Why the Penguins reaching the playoffs this season isn't far-fetched**\